NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 IMPACTS: ONLY RDHPCS Users with a NOAA-issued CAC.

-RDHPCS Account Management has made improvements in the function to collect CAC-related information from each user within AIM.
+RDHPCS Account Management collects CAC-related information from each user within AIM.
-AIM can now automatically detect and update CAC-related information to your AIM record.
+AIM  automatically detecst and updates CAC-related information to your AIM record.

 RDHPCS Account Management requests that you log into AIM to update your CAC information.
 Navigate to `<https://aim.rehpcs.noaa.gov AIM>`_